RomanNum3ral/ubuntu-wordpress/README.md

 # ubuntu-wordpress

-create database wordpresss;
+create database wordpress;
 show databases;
-create user "wordpresss"@"%" identified by "password";
+create user "wordpress"@"%" identified by "password";
-grant all privileges on wordpresss.* to "wordpress"@"%";
+grant all privileges on wordpress.* to "wordpress"@"%";
 exit